 Since getting my first peep of sweet chicks in June 2019, I’ve become a little obsessed with my backyard chickens!
-Although I will admit: it’s been a LOT more difficult (physically and emotionally) than I ever could have imagined.
-On this page I’m sharing practical advice for new chicken keepers, funny and sad chicken stories, plus chicken and egg themed DIY and craft projects!
+Although, I will admit: it’s been a LOT more difficult (physically and emotionally) than I ever could have imagined.
+On this page I’m sharing practical advice for new backyard chicken keepers, funny and sad chicken stories, plus backyard chicken DIY projects and egg themed crafts!

 JUST CLICK ON ANY PHOTO!